Youth Engagement Support (YES) Staff

 Direct Report: Direct Care Staff Supervisor

-Hours: 40 hours per week; 24-hour staffing schedule includes night shifts (7 PM- 7 AM), two day shift time blocks, and rotating weekends.
+Hours: 40 hours per week; 24-hour staffing schedule includes night and day shifts, and rotating weekends.

 Salary: Competitive pay and benefits.